Rajsh1111/IIT-Roorkee-hackathon-To-predict-whether-a-customer-will-accept-the-recommended-coupon/README.md

 All other features were One Hot Encoded.

-Step 3,4,5– Model Selection, Prediction & Evaluation The training data was run on models like 'LogisticRegression', 'SVC', 'KNeighborsClassifier', 'GaussianNB', 'DecisionTreeClassifier', 'BaggingClassifier', 'RandomForestClassifier',
+Step 3,4,5– Model Selection, Prediction & Evaluation:
+The training data was run on models like 'LogisticRegression', 'SVC', 'KNeighborsClassifier', 'GaussianNB', 'DecisionTreeClassifier', 'BaggingClassifier', 'RandomForestClassifier',